FSRS vs SM-2 for Chess: Why FSRS Wins by 20-30%

 For the broader repertoire-tools landscape, see our 7 tools roundup and the Chessable alternatives guide.

-• If you use Chessable, consider exporting your repertoire PGN and drilling it in a FSRS-based tool like ChessAtlas in parallel.
+- If you use Chessable and your repertoire is large, export the PGN and drill it in parallel in a FSRS-based tool like ChessAtlas.

-• Measure: daily review count and subjective recall under time pressure.
-The 20 to 30% reduction shows up within a month.
+- Track two metrics for the next month: daily review count and subjective recall under time pressure.
+The 20 to 30% review reduction shows up clearly within four weeks.

-For the broader study framework this algorithm plugs into, read How to Build a Chess Opening Repertoire That Actually Sticks, why spaced repetition works for chess, and how to memorize chess openings and actually remember them.
+For the broader study framework this algorithm plugs into, read how to build your first repertoire, why spaced repetition works for chess, and how to memorize chess openings and actually remember them.
 Or create a free ChessAtlas account and start drilling with FSRS in two minutes.

 Frequently Asked Questions